hanleyweng/blog/knol/2016/2016-08/asl-rambles/_posts/2016-08-31-ASL-Keyboard-Possibilities.md

 tags:	[signlanguage, ASL, SignWriting, Research]
 ---

+_(This post began with: ['Encoding Sign Language'](Encoding-Sign-Language.html))_

-Previously we established that it is feasible to categorize ASL Handshapes so that the full gamut can theoretically be accessed with 5-10 base shapes x 6-10 modifiers (i.e. button-presses).
+[Previously](Common-Written-ASL-Symbology.html) we established that it is feasible to categorize ASL Handshapes so that the full gamut can theoretically be accessed with 5-10 base shapes x 6-10 modifiers (i.e. button-presses).
 Let's now look at existing systems to see how a SignWritten-ASL keyboard could potentially be designed.

 ## Drawing Inspiration